The 2022 program has successfully ended: check out “Summer 2022” for a detailed recap.

 The program cost covers:

-- accommodation in a lovingly restored Georgian house
+- Accommodations in a restored Georgian home

-- two group dinners (first and last night)
+- Two group dinners (first and last night)

-- an international SIM card for your smart phone
+- An international SIM card for your smart phone

-- transportation from the airport to Edinburgh upon arrival
+- Transportation from the airport to Edinburgh upon arrival

-Summers in Scotland are usually cool–in the 50s at night and 60s during the day, and sometimes humid.
+Weather: Summers in Scotland are usually cool–in the 50s at night and 60s during the day, and sometimes humid.
 Inside spaces can be warm, while walking outside is usually bracing.
-Prepare for rain most days, mixed in with spectacularly sunny periods.
+Prepare for rain on most days, mixed in with spectacularly sunny periods.

 Check FAQ section for more detailed information: FAQ